 - Whether to issue a conditional use permit for town homes.

 When we elect someone to office we really need to understand their thought process.
-For me it is less important whether I agree the position a candidate has on specific issue than I understand how the candidate arrived there.
+For me it is less important whether I agree with the position a candidate has on specific issue than I understand how the candidate arrived there.
 Other issues will come up and if I want to influence the actions of an elected official I need to understand:

 - What principles will be used in making decisions?
 If I agree with the principles used then I don’t care so much whether we agree on a specific issue.